-Daily/weekly course schedule and instructor information required: The count days submitted for funding purposes should represent the student's normal alternative school day schedule and be no different than any other days for the year.
-As part of your district's KSDE audit, accurate documentation of each student's daily/weekly course schedule and instructor information for each course will be requested.
+The count days submitted for funding purposes should represent the student's normal school day schedule and be no different than any other days for the year.

-Note: If the district's count day in the traditional school has been moved from September 20, all references to September 20 change to the same day used in the traditional schools of the district and references to September 19 change to the day preceding the count day used in the traditional schools.
+Note: If the district's count day in the traditional school has been moved off of September 20, all references to September 20 change to the same day used in the traditional schools of the district and references to September 19 change to the day preceding the count day used in the traditional schools.

-Attendance documentation required: For ALL students attending an alternative school or program, daily attendance must be taken and maintained.
+Attendance documentation required: Starting with the 2022-23 school year, for ALL students attending an alternative school or program, daily attendance must be taken and maintained.
 As part of your district's KSDE audit, documentation of enrollment and attendance from the first day of the school session and up to but before October 4 will be requested for each student enrolled and attending an alternative school or program.